 I drove up the mountain after installing the new parts at 38 degrees and yes, the problem was still there.
 Sweating behind the wheel in short sessions up the mountain, so

-But this only happened under extreme conditions, so after this trip I thought, I'll look at it… Afterwards I made a few trips in Europe, no more problems.
-But never really put to the test.
+But this only happened under extreme circumstances, so after this trip I thought, I'll just check it out...
+Afterwards I made a few trips in Europe, no more problems.
+I braved many mountain passes but never really put them to the test again at temperatures of around 40 degrees…

 Problems return in America